 September 1973: A New Relationship

 In 1973, Princess Margaret embarked on her most significant affair.
-17 years her younger, the princess began a relationship with gardener Roddy Llewellyn after meeting at a house party.
+The princess began a relationship with gardener Roddy Llewellyn—17 years her younger—after meeting at a house party.
 The relationship would go on to last eight years.

 March 19, 1976: The Couple Separates

 While the princess was in a relationship with Llewellyn, she announced her separation from Antony on March 19, 1976.
 Buckingham Palace said at the time, "HRH The Princess Margaret, Countess of Snowdon, and the Earl of Snowdon have mutually agreed to live apart.
 The Princess will carry out her public duties and functions unaccompanied by Lord Snowdon.
 There are no plans for divorce proceedings."

 In 1978, Princess Margaret and Antony's divorce was finalized.

 December 15, 1978: A New Marriage for Snowdon

 Not long after the divorce, Antony married film production assistant Lucy Lindsay-Hogg.
 The couple would eventually give birth to a daughter in 1979.
 However, Antony and Lindsay-Hogg divorced in 2000 after it was revealed that the Earl fathered another child out of wedlock in 1998.

 Princess Margaret and Antony attended their son Viscount Linley's wedding to Serena Stanhope on October 8, 1993.
 Even after the divorce, the couple remained close.